 This cake is exactly that kind of treat.
 You can make it in advance and freeze it.
 Simply defrost and glaze before slicing and serving.
 It fits in a smaller container meaning you aren’t taking up precious refrigerator space with a full size cake.
 And finally, it means that you can save your elaborate desserts for Christmas day itself but still enjoy something delicious and festive in the lead up.

-This cake is completely free from dairy and egg products making it a great pantry recipe as well as being suitable for different diets.
-I haven’t experimented using gluten-free flour as an alternative but if you do please share in the comments below.
+This gingerbread loaf cake is completely free from dairy and egg products making it a great pantry recipe as well as being suitable for different diets.

 - Spices – we are using a lot of spices in this cake which will give us that rich gingerbread taste we want.
 I like the combination of ginger, cinnamon, nutmeg and cloves however if you’re not a fan of cloves (which I know some people aren’t), you can replace that with some extra cinnamon.

 - Apple cider vinegar – again we can substitute this with white vinegar depending on what you have available.
-This is going to react with the bicarbonate of soda (baking soda) and help to give the cake lift and rise taking on some of the responsibility that would usually have been covered by an egg.
+This is going to react with the bicarbonate of soda (baking soda) and help to take on some of the responsibility that would usually have been covered by an egg.

 Preheat the oven and prepare your pan with oil spray and baking paper, leaving a little paper overhang on the edges to help you lift out the finished cake.